 If you have an interior doorway into a sunless room, change the doorway to a set of French doors to create the illusion of an opening with light.
 By installing the architectural beauty of French doors, you get the added plus of a fancy fake doorway along with an extra design bonus of the panes of glass on the doors to reflect light and brighten up your room.
 French doors are so very “ooh là là”…inviting and sparkling.
 You might as well break out the Dom Pérignon and toast your new look!
 Any excuse to have a glass champagne is worth the effort.

-Decorating with extra lighting where you can instantly expands the breadth of the room.
+Decorating with extra lighting instantly expands the breadth of any room.
 Find some strategic spots in the beams, under couches or in bookcases.
 Scour for unusual places where you can hide or camouflage spotlights to increase the wattage factor for more illumination.
 Good lighting is a design essential and is an often overlooked solution for windowless rooms.

 Fun Faux Windows

 This is my favorite idea as I love windows, even if it is just an imaginary opening to the outside.
 Cut a hole in between rooms and add a blind or a shade or a plantation shutter to mimic a hidden view.
 You could also frame the window with an actual glass window and place a garden picture in the window or add lights in the window to evoke an opening to the light.
 You could even use a stained glass window here.
 Let your imagination run wild as you design this faux-window for faux fun!